Pew: More than half of U.S. seniors now use the Internet

-(CNN) -- It's looking like the digital divide may have less gray hair than it used to -- but it's still a big issue for U.S. seniors.
+It’s looking like the digital divide may have less gray hair than it used to – but it’s still a big issue for U.S. seniors.

 According to new research from the Pew Internet and American Life Project, for the first time more than half (53%) of Americans age 65 or older now use the Internet or e-mail.